 Indoor Air Quality is Not Regulated

-Like most states, Kentucky does not regulate indoor air quality (IAQ).
+Like most states, Kentucky does not regulate indoor air quality.
 There are no federal standards for permissible exposure limits to indoor pollutants such as mold, wood smoke, dust, or other contaminants.
-This page is intended to provide background information on potential indoor air quality problems and solutions.

 The Division for Air Quality does not conduct indoor air quality testing or remediation, but there are many private companies that do.
-The Kentucky Indoor Air Quality Consultants List provides a listing of contractors who handle mold, radon, and many other indoor air quality issues.
-For more information on indoor air quality and choosing an IAQ remediation consultant, see the American Industrial Hygiene Association's IAQ page.
+For more information on indoor air quality and choosing an IAQ remediation consultant, see the EPA's Indoor Air Quality website or the American Industrial Hygiene Association's IAQ page.

 What Causes Indoor Air Problems?

 Problems with indoor air quality generally fall into one of these categories: